-Fig. 3 shows the incoming and outgoing inter-ISP traffic savings normalized by the inter-ISP traffic without cache ($K_1 = 0$) for the unif, I:I+1:I0 scenario as a function of the cache bandwidth K_1 .
-The figure confirms that the observations made in Fig. 1 hold for a wide range of cache bandwidths K_1 .
-Only above $K_1 \approx 75 \text{Mbit/s}$, when the available upload bandwidth in ISP 1 exceeds the aggregate download bandwidth of the leechers within ISP 1, the marginal traffic saving diminishes and so does the difference between the policies.
+2) Inter-ISP traffic savings: Fig. 2 shows the incoming and outgoing inter-ISP traffic savings normalized by the inter-ISP traffic without cache ( $K_1 = 0$ ) for the unif., 1:1+1:10 scenario, as a function of the cache bandwidth $K_1$ .
+The figure confirms that the observations made in Fig. 1 hold for a wide range of cache bandwidths $K_1$ .
+Only above $K_1 \approx 75$ Mbit/s, when the available upload bandwidth in ISP 1 exceeds the aggregate download bandwidth of the leechers within ISP 1, the marginal traffic saving diminishes and so does the difference between the policies.
 We note that the SRP policy performs slightly better than the SSO policy for all cache bandwidths.
 This is because the the SSO allocation can be far from optimal when the instantaneous number of peers in the system is far away from the steady-state average number of peers.
+We show the corresponding experimental results in Fig. 4.
+We omit the results for the OLA policy since it performed poorly in all simulated scenario.
+As shown in Fig. 4, the experimental results match the simulation results (cf. Fig. 2) and confirm the significant gain of cache bandwidth allocation observed in the simulations.
+The only difference is that the SRP policy performs slightly worse than in the simulations, which is due to the impact of the network layer implementation of bandwidth allocation and priorities on TCP congestion control.
+An application layer implementation of the policy could prevent this.